-Cost for two members to attend a grantee meeting in Washington, DC.
+Cost for two staff to attend a grantee meeting in Washington, DC.
 Local travel is needed to attend local meetings, project activities, and training events.
-Local travel rate is based on agency's privately owned vehicle (POV) reimbursement rate.
+Local travel rate is based on agency's policies and procedures privately owned vehicle (POV) reimbursement rate.

-FEDERAL REQUEST (enter in Section B column 1 line 6c of form SF424A)
+FEDERAL REQUEST (enter in Section B column 1 line 6c of form SF424A)\$2,444